Bruno Pinchard

-Bruno Pinchard (born 15 June 1955 in Le Havre) is a French writer and scholar, Doctor and Professor of philosophy.
+Bruno Pinchard (born 15 June 1955 in Le Havre) is a French writer and scholar, PhD, and professor of philosophy.

 Early life and career

 Bruno Pinchard was born into a family of musicians.
 His father is the composer Max Pinchard who gave him a musical education himself.

-After studying at the Lycée François Ier (Le Havre), then at Louis-le-Grand, he was admitted to the École Normale Supérieure (class of 1976).
+After studying at the Lycée François Ier (Le Havre), then at Louis-le-Grand, he was admitted to the École normale supérieure (class of 1976).

 During these years, he attended courses given by Louis Althusser, Emmanuel Levinas, Jacques Derrida, and Jacques Lacan, and became friends with Pierre Caye and Pierre Lochak.

-After receiving his Agrégation in philosophy in 1978, he also became a student at a second École Normale Supérieure in Pisa (1979-1981), where his professor was Eugenio Garin.
+After receiving his Agrégation in philosophy in 1978, he also became a student at a second École Normale Supérieure in Pisa (1979–1981), where his professor was Eugenio Garin.

 However, the decisive encounters were made outside the schools: those of the composer Georges Migot and the mathematician René Thom in France, as well as the musicologist Annibale Gianuario in Italy.

 In 1982, he defended a post-graduate thesis at the École des hautes études en sciences sociales under the direction of Louis Marin: L'Orphée moderne, rhétorique et métaphysique du "suono delle parole" dans l'humanisme littéraire et musical du Cinquecento.

 After defending his dissertation in 1991, "La Fabbrica della mente, de Cajétan à Vico" under the direction of Pierre Magnard at the University of Paris-IV Sorbonne, he was elected professor at the University of Tours and at the Centre d'études supérieures de la Renaissance (chair of Renaissance philosophy).

-Since 2003, Bruno Pinchard has held the Chair of Philosophy of the Renaissance and the Classical Age at the Université Jean-Moulin Lyon-III, where he is director of the École doctorale de philosophie, Rhône-Alpes region (2007-2016).
+Since 2003, Bruno Pinchard has held the Chair of Philosophy of the Renaissance and the Classical Age at the Université Jean-Moulin Lyon-III, where he is director of the École doctorale de philosophie, Rhône-Alpes region (2007–2016).

 In 2016, he was elected Dean of the Faculty of Philosophy for a five-year term.